| Size | Price | Stock | Qty |

 | Additional Infomation |

-1. Background and mechanism of action: CB-5339 is a second-generation, selective VCP/p97 inhibitor designed to overcome limitations of first-generation VCP inhibitors (e.g., poor selectivity, high toxicity).
-VCP/p97 is critical for AML cell survival by mediating the degradation of misfolded proteins and DNA repair factors.
-CB-5339 binds to the D2 ATPase domain of VCP, inhibiting its ATPase activity, which blocks VCP-dependent protein processing.
-This leads to accumulation of ubiquitinated proteins, persistent DNA damage (due to impaired DNA repair), and activation of the p53-PUMA apoptotic pathway, ultimately inducing AML cell death while sparing normal hematopoietic cells.
+1. Background and Mechanism of Action: CB-5339 is a second-generation selective VCP/p97 inhibitor designed to overcome the limitations of first-generation VCP inhibitors (e.g., poor selectivity, high toxicity).
+VCP/p97 is crucial for the survival of acute myeloid leukemia (AML) cells by mediating the degradation of misfolded proteins and DNA repair factors.
+CB-5339 binds to the D2 ATPase domain of VCP, inhibiting its ATPase activity and thereby blocking VCP-dependent protein processing.
+This leads to the accumulation of ubiquitinated proteins, persistent DNA damage (due to impaired DNA repair), and activation of the p53-PUMA apoptosis pathway, ultimately inducing AML cell death without harming normal hematopoietic cells.
 [2]

 | Molecular Formula |